 Example demonstrating attachment of datasheets that have already been uploaded, to another component definition.

 Once a managed component is placed onto a schematic document within a design project, you can access any datasheets that are linked to it, from the right-click References context sub-menu.

-Accessing datasheets for a placed managed component on a schematic sheet.
+Accessing datasheets from a placed managed component on a schematic sheet.